KorfLab/intronomicon/bakeoff/README.md

 ## Alignment Wrapper ##

-All programs should result in SAM.
+All programs should result in SAM and are then processed to _something_ else.

 - The `--threads` parameter isn't implemented for most.
 - Alignment and splicing parameters not optimized